Home Health Prediabetes

 • Fasting plasma glucose test levels of 100-125 mg/dL

 Adhering to a routine screening program can help people identify changes in blood glucose levels, monitor the progress of prevention strategies and receive appropriate medical care for their condition.
-The American Diabetes Association recommends patients with prediabetes receive regular blood screening at least every two years.
+The American Diabetes Association recommends that patients with prediabetes receive regular blood screening at least every two years.

 Causes of Prediabetes